Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 <tbody>
 <tr class="odd">
 <td style="text-align: left;">canteen</td>
-<td style="text-align: right;">91</td>
+<td style="text-align: right;">93</td>
 </tr>
 <tr class="even">
 <td style="text-align: left;">home</td>
-<td style="text-align: right;">216</td>
+<td style="text-align: right;">217</td>
 </tr>
 <tr class="odd">
 <td style="text-align: left;">other</td>
-<td style="text-align: right;">67</td>
+<td style="text-align: right;">66</td>
 </tr>
 </tbody>
 </table>

-I do not scale or normalize the data, as all features (x variables) except `days_since_last_meal` are categorical.
+I do not scale or normalize the data, as all features (x variables) are categorical.

 I set 80% of the observations as training data, and 20% as test data.

 #### Logistic regression

-I include all features and their interactions in logistic regression.
+I include all features and most of their interactions in logistic regression.
 The reason for including interactions is a lunch on Monday may be different from a lunch on Saturday, depending on my class schedule.
-Similar for interactions between `meal` and `semester`, etc. I use softmax function to handle 3 classes in the outcome variable.
+Similar for the interaction between `meal` and `semester`, etc. I do not include the interaction between `week_of_sem` and `dow`, and the interaction between `semester` and `week_of_sem`.
+I use softmax function to handle three classes in the outcome variable.

 #### Lasso regularization